anthonysSlab/depot/README.md

 # DePot?
 Pot is a discord bot that I (slab) created; originally just for rolling dice, but over time we've added more features...
 The whole project is still extremally buggy and unfinished, but we're getting closer than ever to finishing it.
-If any of ya hav eany funny ideas for auto replies, go ahead and edit the replies.json file
+If any of ya have any funny ideas for auto replies, go ahead and edit the replies.json file

 # Pot Team
 -Anthony slab (owner, developer)